kleinesfilmroellchen/spcasm/doc/src/errors.md

   help: This error is caused by the malformed input audio file "../binary.bin".
 If your audio player understands this file just fine, please file an spcasm bug.
 ```

-The `brr` macro reads audio from WAV files and reports this error if the input file is not a valid WAV file.
+The `brr` directive reads audio from WAV files and reports this error if the input file is not a valid WAV file.
 The exact error depends on what the third-party wav backend reports, but it is usually enough to check which file was included and test it with an audio player.

 Known unsupported WAV features include all WAV extensions which compress audio, so use standard uncompressed WAV files instead.